tmroziewicz/wf_optim_crypto_analysis/README.md

 - More information about data generation and exporting can be found in the associated repository [Export Guide](https://github.com/tmroziewicz/wf_optim_crypto/blob/main/README.md#export-guide)

 ## Prerequisite
-You can either install R/Python dependencies manually or use Anaconda to install all prerequisites at once.
+You can either install R/Python dependencies manually or use Anaconda to install prerequisites at once.

 ### Option 1 - Manual installation
 Project need following